ooples/pine_script_docs/source/concepts/Repainting.rst

 While some types of repainting like plotting in the past can be merely misleading, others, such as future leak, are never good.
 This does not entail that **all** repainting behavior should necessarily be avoided **all the time**.
-What's important is to understand exactly how the tools you use behave, or how you want the ones you build to behave.
+What's important is to understand exactly how the tools you use work, or how you want the ones you design to behave.